Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: More on Velocity Dependent Annihilations

 In previous sections we have defined $p$-wave dark matter to be the case with $\sigma_s=0$ and $\sigma_p\neq0$.
 Let us now refer to this case as `pure $p$-wave', since while from a model independent perspective this is very clean, in full models what one really expects is that the $s$-wave channel is non-zero but negligible, such that the $p$-wave annihilation is dominant for all relevant processes.
 Indeed, arranging for $\sigma_s$ to be zero at all orders in perturbation theory would be very difficult and in cases that the $p$-wave diagram is the dominant annihilation route there are generically $s$-wave annihilation diagrams which exhibit either (multi-level) loop, phase space, and/or chirality flip suppression (see e.g.~\cite{Kumar:2013iva}).

 Specifically, to realise $p$-wave annihilating dark matter at freeze-out in a given model one typically requires that the velocity suppression, which is of order $\frac{3}{2x_F} \sim \frac{1}{20}$, is less significant than the relative suppression of the $s$-wave cross section compared to the $p$-wave.
-A natural example is the case in which $p$-wave annihilation proceeds via tree-level diagrams, whereas the $s$-wave annihilations are loop-level processes.
+A natural example is the case in which $p$-wave annihilation proceeds via tree-level $2\rightarrow2$ diagrams, whereas the $s$-wave annihilations are loop or $2\rightarrow3$ processes, see e.g.~\cite{Bell:2017irk,Chiang:2019zjj}.
 One can consider more complicated scenarios for arriving at relative enhancements of $p$-wave over $s$-wave processes, see for instance \cite{An:2016kie,Kim:2019qix}.